OmarK920/Data-Science-Projects/README.md

 # About This Repository :
-### In this repository i have tackled diffrent data science and machine learning projects
+### In this repository I have tackled diffrent data science and machine learning projects that used many diffrent machine learing models and used diffrent data vizulization techniques